-But here’s the next step, and it’s similar to the next step people can take to follow up on last year’s commitments in the wake of the Black Lives Matter protests.
+But here’s the next step, and it’s similar to the steps people can take to follow up on last year’s commitments in the wake of Black Lives Matter protests.
 Make us visible.
 Give us representation.
 Show us in your games.
-I remembered when I played Prey, the triple-A shooter game from Bethesda’s Arkane Studios.
-It struck me because the main character was an Asian American male.
-I had never seen that before, and so I became lost in thought while I played the game.
-I was struck again when a few major characters in The Last of Us Part II — including the transgender Lev, the protective Yara, and the macho Jesse — were given memorable roles in a mainstream video game.
+I remembered when I played Prey, the triple-A shooter game from Bethesda’s Arkane Studios, it struck me that the main character was an Asian American male.
+I had never seen that before, and so I became lost in thought while I played.
+I was struck again when a few major Asian characters in The Last of Us Part II — including the transgender Lev, the protective Yara, and the macho Jesse — were given memorable roles in a mainstream video game.

-And I was overjoyed to see yesterday that Square Enix and Deck Nine Games included an Asian American woman, Alex Chen, as the main character of the upcoming Life is Strange: True Colors game coming on September 10.
+And I was overjoyed to see yesterday that Square Enix and Deck Nine Games included an Asian American woman, Alex Chen, as the main character in the upcoming Life is Strange: True Colors game coming on September 10.
 I don’t want us to be invisible anymore.
 It’s too dangerous.
 It allows ignorant people like Trump to define us.
-Represent us as human and normal so that it becomes a little harder to dehumanize us.
-And thank you for the diversity that you’re designing into your games.
+To the game industry, I say: Represent us as human and normal so it becomes a little harder to dehumanize us.
+And thank you for the diversity you’re designing into your games.